Polymenorrhea is a term for frequent, short menstrual cycles. This can occur naturally, but in some cases, it is a symptom of an underlying issue.

 In 2011, the International Federation of Gynecology and Obstetrics (FIGO) proposed the PALM-COEIN scheme to classify disorders causing abnormal uterine bleeding.
 However, health specialists should only use the system on people whose irregular bleeding is not related to pregnancy.
 According to PALM-COEIN, possible causes can be either structural, such as polyps or malignancies, or non-structural, such as ovulatory causes.

-Some of the causes of abnormal uterine bleeding, according to a 2016 review, may include:
+Some of the causes of abnormal uterine bleeding, according to a

 - adenomyosis, a condition in which the inner lining of the uterus breaks through the muscle wall of the uterus